SpotlightKid/jack-matchmaker/README.rst

 modified and extended since).

-It was inspired by jack-autoconnect_, which also auto-connects JACK ports, but doesn't support port aliases or meta dat pretty-names. jack-autoconnect is also written in C++, and therefore probably faster and less memory hungry.
+It was inspired by jack-autoconnect_, which also auto-connects JACK ports, but doesn't support port aliases or meta data pretty-names. jack-autoconnect is also written in C++, and therefore probably faster and less memory hungry.

 The idea to read ports (patterns) from a file and re-read them on the HUP signal was "inspired" by aj-snapshot_.